Glossary Of Terms And Services

 Schedule of Classes - : A university publication containing lists of courses offered, important dates, registration procedures, and fees.
-The university produces a Schedule of Classes each fall, spring, and summer term.
-Students may access the Schedule of Classes at http://www.usc.edu/soc.
+The university produces a Schedule of Classes each fall, spring and summer term.
+Students may access it at www.usc.edu/soc.

 Session - Also known as Session Code.
-Session refers to the 3-digit code used at USC to denote 1. dates, 2. costs, and 3. location of a course offered by the university.
+Session refers to the three-digit code used at USC to denote: 1 – dates; 2 – costs; and 3 - location of a course offered by the university.
 The university’s main session, 001, includes all courses that follow the university’s Academic Calendar and the normal fee structure, and are taught in university facilities.
 Courses that deviate from these three parameters have a different session code.
 Different sessions may have different class beginning and ending dates.
-Students, staff, and instructors can view the dates for any given session code on the USC Schedule of Classes.
+Students, staff and instructors can view the dates for any given session code on the USC Schedule of Classes.
 To view the list of dates, please click on the semester in question, and click on the Session Codes link.

 Special Exams (Subject Credit) - See Examinations (Subject Credit).

-STARS - The STudent Academic Record System report is an automated degree audit which reflects students' academic progress toward degree completion for declared programs of study.
+STARS - The STudent Academic Record System.
+An automated degree audit that reflects students' academic progress toward degree completion for declared programs of study.
 STARS reports are available for undergraduate programs only.
-For more information, go to USC "STARS" Reports.
+For more information, visit USC "STARS" Reports.
 Students may obtain a copy of their STARS Report in Degree Progress, located in the Basement of JHH.

 Student Conduct - See Conduct (Student)

-Student I.D. - A ten-digit number that is used to retrieve student records and provide various student services.
-Students can obtain a USC ID at USCard Services, located in Parking Structure X. Students must and should carry their USC id at all times.
+Student I.D. - A ten-digit number assigned by the university and used to retrieve student records and provide various student services.
+Students can obtain a USC I.D. at USCard Services, located in Parking Structure X. Students must and should carry their USC I.D. with them at all times.
 See ID Number Correction / Change.

-Subject Credit - This is credit toward a requirement, such as general education or a course requirement for a major or minor.
+Subject Credit - Credit toward a requirement, such as general education or a course requirement for a major or minor.
 This is distinct from unit or degree credit, which refers to units earned toward a degree.
-For example, students who are not eligible to transfer any more courses in for units (because they have reached the transfer unit limit) may be able to take a transfer course for "subject credit only," meaning they could use it to fulfill a degree requirement but would not earn any units for it.
+For example, students who are not eligible to transfer any more courses in for unit credit (because they have reached the transfer unit limit) may be able to take a transfer course for "subject credit only," meaning they could use it to fulfill a degree requirement but would not earn any units for it.
 See Degree Credit.